pablojimeno/code-rails/chapter_5_rails_mvc_breakdown/unhappy_edit_project_red.md

-## RED: Add a scenario for this...
+## RED: Add a scenario

+Outline your scenario for *the unhappy path* using GWT.

 ```ruby
 scenario "incorrectly editing an existing project" do
   # Given an existing project